sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 Note that the `url` parameter might not be the same as in the URL bar of the browser.
 It is the canonical form of the URL.
-For example, in the listing page it doesn't have the dynamic title slug in the middle.
+For example, in the listing page, it doesn't have the dynamic title slug in the middle.
 This allows unified analytics and correct tracking of pages that can be accessed from multiple different URLs.